cancerberoSgx/short-jsdoc/README.md

 Also use the concept of primary annotations @module, @class, @method, @property that contains secondary annotations like @extends @returns @static

+The mission is that you can just add @annotations to existing source comments without having to re-write them or change its format.

 ## Heavy type support

 Heavy support for Types - they are optional but it is important for getting a navigable API.
 Support Type Generic syntax. multiple types, object literals and custom type definitions.